se-research/OpenDaVINCI/tutorials/serialreceivebytes/README.rst

     }

-    // We add some of OpenDaVINCI's namespaces for the sake of readability. using namespace core;
+    // We add some of OpenDaVINCI's namespaces for the sake of readability. using namespace odcore;
-    using namespace core::wrapper;
+    using namespace odcore::wrapper;

     int32_t main(int32_t argc, char **argv) {
         const string SERIAL_PORT = "/dev/pts/20";